 You’ll still be using the same methods of seeding, so do what’s appropriate here.
 Be wise about what kind of grass seed you use: it should be the appropriate grass for the climate in your area.

 Treating lawn weeds organically

 If you have weed problems, the best treatment is corn gluten meal which is a pre-emergent product that smothers weed seeds before they can take root.
 CGM is a by-product of corn milling and is thus organic, and as it breaks down it provides more nitrogen to your lawn, giving it a boost mid-season.
 But don’t seed your lawn within 6 weeks after using CGM, as you might smother the grass seed as well as the weed seeds – a seed is a seed, after all.
 Corn Gluten Meal won’t provide instantaneous results like chemicals do, but after three seasons or so, you should be able to knock out about 85% of your weeds.

 As a side note, clover is not a weed.
 It is in fact very important for your lawn’s health, as it fixes nitrogen in the soil and gives many nutrients back to it.
 It’s also one of the few early spring plants from which bees can collect nectar.

-Treat your lawn in this way for a year or two and I assure you that it will look just as good as it did while chemically dependent, but it won’t contribute to fertilizer runoff, soil depletion, burning your cat’s or dog’s paws, skin irritations, breathing difficulties, or any number of nasty things that chemical applications can produce.
+After two seasons of organic lawn care, I assure you that it will look just as good as it did when chemically dependent, but it won’t contribute to fertilizer runoff, soil depletion, burning your cat’s or dog’s paws, skin irritations, breathing difficulties, or any number of nasty things that chemical applications can produce.

 You also won’t have to stick little yellow flags in your lawn warning people to not walk on it.
 Unless you want to.

 Order on Amazon:Step ‘N Tilt Lawn Core Aerator with Container